chef-boneyard/inspec-aws-old/docs/resources/aws_cloudwatch_log_metric_filter.md

 Use the `aws_cloudwatch_log_metric_filter` InSpec audit resource to search for and test properties of individual AWS Cloudwatch Log Metric Filters.

-A Log Metric Filter (LMF) is an AWS resource that observes log traffic, looks for a specified pattern, and updates metrics about the number times the match occurs.
-The metrics can also be connected to AWS Cloudwatch Alarms, so that actions can be taken when a match occurs.
+A Log Metric Filter (LMF) is an AWS resource that observes log traffic, looks for a specified pattern, and updates a metric about the number times the match occurs.
+The metric can also be connected to AWS Cloudwatch Alarms, so that actions can be taken when a match occurs.

-An LMF can have multiple output metrics.

 <br>